metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ## Warden

 What is the raw deathly magic that Necromancers tap into?
-What is the essence of life that Druids access within nature?
+What is the essence of life that Druids access?
 Through what channels do divine beings restore life to the faithful?

 At some point in a warden's life, they were brought to the precipice of death, only to survive the experience.
 However, they never truly left death behind.
 Caught in a limbo between life and death, Wardens have learned to harness this proximity to the essence of life, leveraging the terrible understanding they've gained from their experience.